Date : November 13, 2019 | Time : 17:00:32

 While there are on average of twelve dhonis operating typically from fishing islands, the vessels belong to as many families.
 The crew of each vessel is made of people from the community, who form a close bond among themselves looking after each other in times of need.

-The fishermen are all stakeholders of the dhoni, who share all the proceeds.
-The share of the proceeds that go to the boat owner is dependent on what the crew catch during each day of fishing.
-If fishing is good the whole economy within the community enjoys its rewards.
+share of the proceeds that go to the boat owner is dependent on what the crew catch

 The Maldives fishery has evolved sustainably during the last four decades.
 But it is just a case of a highly traditional industry being infused with modern technology and modern live a board conveniences for the crew.
 Dhonis have grown bigger, they have been mechanized and now they have the facilities to keep the catch in premium condition until they reach the collector vessels or centers of MIFCO where fish is processed and stored.